Serial and debugging

-You must have met similar situations: your code is downloaded to the board but doesn't work as you have predicted.
-Even if you press the reset button, the board is still unresponsive.
-You are unable to see what is happening inside your device.
-At that time, you need to debug your code.
+You must have met similar situations: your code is downloaded to the board but doesn't work as you have predicted; even if you press the reset button, the board is still unresponsive.
+You are unable to see what is happening inside your device, so at that time, you need to debug your code.

 Step 1: Add

 Add the function

 print() to print all values out in case of any unexpected mistakes.
 There are so many possibilities.
 Only in this way do you know which step goes wrong.

 After finishing the code, download the code to your board.

 Step 2: Connect the board to your computer

 Now connect the board to your computer through the serial port.
 If you are not sure which is the correct one, check the introduction of your board here.

 It's for serial communication between your board and computer.
 The microcontrollers use serial communication, but your computer hardly uses it, so a serial to USB converter is added to the board to allow data transmission.

 Step 3: Connect the serial port